ronaldteo/Diabetic-Prediction-SC1015-DataScience-Project/README.md

 ## About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on whether a person suffers diabetes based on various attributes in a dataset originally from the [Naitonal Institues of Diabetes and Digestive and Kidney Diseases](https://www.kaggle.com/code/khageshorgiri/diabetes-prediction).
 The dataset include 768 datas of individual suffering from diabetes and not.

-Please refer to the dataset here [insert dataset]
+Please refer to the dataset [here] (user/repo/blob/branch/diabetes.csv).

 For detailed walkthrough, please view the source code in order from: